 These music sheet Easter eggs look great in cottage or farmhouse style Easter and Spring decor.
 The eggs are so much prettier in person!
 It’s hard to capture the subtle sparkle from the white Diamond Dust glitter.
 You would never know they where made from a cheap plastic Easter egg!
 If you don’t have Modge Podge, you could also use basic Elmer’s school glue for this project since it dries clear.
-Here’s what you need to make these cute music sheet eggs:

 small paint brush

 old hymnal or sheet music

 Cut your music sheets into thin strips that are about 2 1/2 inches in length.